chernikovmaksim/DS_portfolio_Yandex_Praktikum/README.md

 | [Toxic comments classification](toxic_comments_nlp) | Develop an ML model for classifying comments into positive and negative | *pandas*, *numpy*, *scikit learn*, *torch*, *tqdm*, *sys*, *os*, *time*, *transformers*, *nltk*, *matplotlib*, *seaborn* |
 | [Steel temperature prediction](steel_temp_ml) | Develop an ML model that predicts the temperature at the final stage of steel processing | *pandas*, *numpy*, *scikit learn*, *lightgbm*, *matplotlib*, *seaborn* |
 | [Gold recovery rate prediction](gold_recovery_ml) | Develop an ML model that predicts the recovery rate of gold from a gold ore | *pandas*, *numpy*, *scikit learn*, *matplotlib*, *seaborn* |
+All projects are described in Russian, if you want to delve deeper into them feel free to contact me and I will translate them into English for you: chernikovmaksim7@gmail.com.